Cosmeceutical Skin Care: What Are Cosmeceuticals and How Do I Use Them?

 Have you ever heard of cosmeceuticals?
 If you haven’t, you’re not alone, after all, they do have a pretty unusual name as far as skin care products go.

-But the chances are, you’ve probably used them in your daily skin care regime at some point.
-Especially if you’re keen on all the latest skin care trends and scientific sounding ingredients.
+But the chances are, you’ve probably used them in your daily skin care regime at some point, as there are plenty of cosmeceutical skincare brands about.
+If you’re keen on all the latest skin care trends or you've ever found yourself drawn to scientific sounding ingredients, you've almost definitely seen or used cosmeceutical brands.
 You may even have a bathroom cabinet or dressing table full of them, without you realising.

-In this post, we’re going to discover what these strange sounding skin care products are, what they do and how we might use them.
+So, in this article, we’re going to discover what these strange sounding skin care products are, what they do and how we might use them to improve the appearance of our skin.
+Here's our lowdown on great skincare using ingredients that actually deliver.

 The word ‘cosmeceutical’ is a relatively new word, made up of two words.
 Like all the best pairings the world has seen; avocado on toast, gin and tonic, Jennifer and Brad, etc etc, cosmeceuticals are a blend of the best bits of cosmetics and pharmaceutical topical drugs meant to benefit the skin.

-This means that cosmaceuticals are sold as topical preparations.
-That is, products that are designed to be applied directly to the skin, as in, makeup, that has a benefit more than just that of a cosmetic, but more of a pharmaceutical, or medical benefit.
+This means that cosmeceuticals are sold as topical preparations.
+That is, products that are designed to be applied directly to the skin, as in, makeup or a moisturiser, that has a benefit more than just that of a regular cosmetic or skincare product, but more of a pharmaceutical, or medical benefit.

-Alpha hydroxy acids, or AHAs, such assalicylic acid that help to exfoliate the skin,collagen boosting vitamin C and ageing skin supportingretinoids are all examples of ingredients that can be used in cosmeceuticals.
+Beta hydroxy acids, or BHAs, such as salicylic acid that help to exfoliate the skin, collagen boosting vitamin C and ageing skin supporting retinoids are all examples of ingredients you're likely to find in cosmeceuticals.

 So, we can see, using cosmeceutical products can be really beneficial for the skin.
-Here, we understand what it is to have non conformist skin that gets stressed out and spotty, oily, dry or any other type of contrariness at the merest hint of something irritating to the skin.
+Here at Sönd, we understand what it is to have non conformist skin that gets stressed out and spotty, oily, dry or any other type of contrariness at the merest hint of something irritating to the skin.

 No one more than us knows the appeal of skin care products that promise to soothe and nourish our skin as well as impart the benefits of makeup.
 Be that covering up our stressed out skin, enhancing our features or giving us that ‘just made up’ feeling that makeup gives us.

-But finding cosmaceuticals can be tricky, not least because the word ‘cosmaceutical’ isn’t generally used on product labelling.
+But finding cosmeceuticals can be tricky, not least because the word ‘cosmeceutical’ isn’t generally used on product labelling.
 This is due to labelling laws here in the UK and globally, and presumably because something so medical sounding might put potential skin care product loving customers off.

 This doesn’t mean that they’re impossible to find, however.
-We just need to put our label reading hat (or glasses) on and work it out for ourselves.
+It's worth putting on our label reading hat (or glasses) on and working it out for ourselves, whatever our skin needs, whatever our skin goals.

-So most of them make claims such as “approves the appearance of wrinkles and the other telltale signs of skin ageing”.
+So most products are going to make claims such as “approves the appearance of wrinkles and the other telltale signs of skin ageing” instead.
 Which in our book, is absolutely fine.
-Because products that contain certain ingredients, such as retinol, salicylic acid or vitamin C, contain ingredients that generally have been through scientific testing toprove their efficacy.
+Because products that contain certain ingredients, such as retinol, salicylic acid or vitamin C, contain ingredients that generally have been through scientific testing to prove their efficacy and skin benefits.

-When you’re out shopping for cosmaceuticals, look for products that contain ingredients such as AHAs, retinols, hyaluronic acid or vitamin C. These are all cosmaceuticals, because they contain ingredients known to have skin supporting properties and pharmaceutical type benefits.
+When you’re out shopping for cosmeceuticals, look for products that contain ingredients such as BHAs, retinols, hyaluronic acid or vitamin C. These are all cosmeceuticals, because they contain ingredients known to have skin supporting properties and pharmaceutical type benefits.

-How can I boost the work of cosmaceuticals?
+How Can I Boost the Work of Cosmeceuticals?

 The best way to support and nourish your skin, whether you have ‘normal’ skin or skin that’s prone to acne, dryness, oiliness or conditions such as psoriasis, is to get down to basics.